dgarijo/Widoco/README.md

-WIzard for DOcumenting Ontologies (Widoco)
+WIzard for DOCumenting Ontologies (Widoco)
 ===================
 Author: Daniel Garijo

-Contributors: Almudena Ruiz, Miguel Angel García and Oscar Corcho.
+Contributors: Idafen Santana, Almudena Ruiz, Miguel Angel García and Oscar Corcho.

 Description
 This project has been created to help you to create a complete documentation of your ontology.